 The blockchain protocol, in addition to preserving the identity of individual traders, provides another significant advantage to trading on the market.
 When a user loses their private key and/or login credentials, present-day DEXes have no means of recovery.
 It is a problem that seriously hampers widespread acceptance.
 However, those means are given by a blockchain solution, since this is yet another prerequisite for stock trading.

 The increasing size of the market for DEXes demonstrates that, as compared to a central system, there is and would be, a huge benefit put into using a trustless protocol.
-Not only will this need for (and growth in) a trustless environment be seen in Decentralized Cryptocurrency Exchanges, but the increasing Security Token Exchange industry will inevitably follow it.
+Not only this will increase the need for a trustless environment provided by Decentralized Cryptocurrency Exchanges, but also increase the importance of Security Token Exchange.

-As only one percent of all cryptocurrency transactions are accounted for by decentralized crypto exchange platforms, the overall market size of the cryptocurrency market dwindles compared to the current financial market.
+Only one percent of all cryptocurrency transactions account for decentralized crypto exchange platforms.
+Thus, the overall market size of the cryptocurrency market dwindles compared to the current financial market.
 It has a cumulative market capitalization of listed firms that is twenty times greater than the entire cryptocurrency market when we look at Euronext for comparison.
-It is a single stock exchange provider in Europe.
 It shows that the best of decentralized finance and exchange is yet to come.

 At Oodles, our DeFi development experts expect to see the emergence of replacements that fit with the initial cryptocurrency narrative; alternatives that think decentralized resources warrant decentralized markets.